Australia adds opt-in rule for polluters in CO2 scheme

 "The opt-in approach may allow these companies to enter into long term relationships with creators of carbon credits that may allow them to pay a lower carbon price," he added, such as carbon credits from long-term tree plantations.

-That could benefit carbon offset firms such as Carbon Conscious CCF.AX and CO2 Group, COZ.AX, the country's main developer of tree plantations for carbon offsets.
+That could benefit carbon offset firms such as Carbon Conscious and CO2 Group, , the country's main developer of tree plantations for carbon offsets.

 Others wanted to be able to take advantage of carbon pricing hedging instruments that are expected to be offered by banks and exchanges once the scheme starts.